bsaha12/pixel-pioneer-7654/README.md

 - Discover destinations and plan your next adventure.
 - Access expert-curated travel guides.
 - Interact with maps and explore points of interest.
-- Read and contribute user reviews.
+- Read and contribute to user reviews.
 - Create personalized travel itineraries.
 - Check real-time weather updates.
 - Learn about collaborators and contributors.